MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

     Figure 2: Meshing construction lines, showing start control line (Blue), end end control line (Green), sweep path (Black) and sweeping nodes (Red).

 Meshing algorithm is controlled by the :class:`~ospgrillage.mesh.Mesh` class object.
-The following components are generated to define the nodes and elements of the mesh:
+The following components are generated at pre-meshing stage:

-#. **Line of control points at start of the span (start_span_edge)**
+#. **Control points at start of the span (start_span_edge)**.
-   A construction line consisting of the edge of the model is first defined.
-Construction line consist of nodes that coincide with the number and position of longitudinal beams in the model.
-The angle of the construction line is based on skew angle
-   (skew_1).
-By default, the reference point of the construction line coincide with the origin [0,0,0] of the model space.
+   A line of nodes/points located at the starting edge of the model.
+The positions of points are determined based on the number of longitudinal members, width of mesh, and skew angle of starting edge.
+By default, this line of nodes have a reference point coinciding the origin of global coordinate system i.e. [0,0,0].

-#. **Line of control points at the end of the span (end_span_edge)**
+#. **Control points at the end of the span (end_span_edge)**.
+   A line of nodes located at the end edge of the model.
+The positions of points are determined similar to *start_span_edge*.
+   By default, skew angle is set to equal that of *start_span_edge* - unless specified otherwise by users.
-   Similar to (1), the construction line at the end of the span is created based on number of longitudinal beam.
-The spacing of the nodes in the z direction is identical to that of the first construction line.
-By default the skew angle of this second construction (skew_2) can be different.
-In contrast, the reference point of second construction line is [L, 0 ,f(L)] where L is the length of the model, and f(L) is the z coordinate of the reference node based on the defined sweep path of the model - this is next explained
+   In contrast to *start_span_edge*, the reference point of second construction line is [L, 0 ,f(L)] where `L` is the length of the model, and `f(L)` is the z coordinate of the reference node based on the defined sweep path of the model - this is next explained.

+#. **Sweep Path**.
+   A line of nodes which dictates the sweeping of mesh points of *start_span_edge* and *end_span_edge*.
-#. **Sweep Path** By default, the sweep path of the model is a straight line of y = 0 which starts at the origin [0,0,0] of model space.
+   By default, the sweep path of the model is a straight line which starts at the origin of model space (also the reference point of *start_span_edge*) and ends at the reference point of *end_span_edge*.
-   Addition of options for sweep path is favourable.
+   Current version of *ospgrillage* supports a straight line, curve line option can be a good addition to the module later on.

-Meshing Rules
+Meshing types and rules
 ---------------------
+There are two types of meshing algorithm (and its respective kwarg for ``mesh_type=``), namely:

+* orthogonal meshing - :class:`Ortho`
+* oblique meshing - - :class:`Oblique`

+A rule is applied to both meshing type:

+* When skew angles are sufficiently small
+  (less than 30 degrees angle), orthogonal mesh is not allowed and meshing proceeds with oblique type as the selected meshing type.
-In grillages, transverse members are often arranged orthogonally to longitudinal members.
-When skew angles are small (less than 30 degrees angle), orthogonal mesh can be impractical and a skew (Oblique) mesh is usually selected instead.
+* When skew angles are sufficiently large (greater than 12 degree angle), oblique mesh is not allowed and meshing preceeds with orthogonal mesh as the selected meshing type.

+An error exception will be returned when the above rules are not met.

 .. note::
-    Up to version 0.1.0, the grillage wizard allow users to freely choose between orthogonal and oblique meshes for angles between 11 to 30 degrees.
-An error exception will be returned when users select "orthogonal mesh" but having skew angle less than "11 degrees" - and vice versa.
+    As of version 0.1.0, the grillage wizard allow users to freely choose between orthogonal and oblique meshes for angles between 11 to 30 degrees.
 The numbers of 11 and 30 degrees are selected based on common industrial practice of grillage analysis.

 Meshing steps
 ---------------------
 #.
-Starting at first construction line, algorithm checks the angle of the construction line relative to the tangent/slope
+Starting at *start_span_edge*, algorithm checks the angle of the construction line relative to the tangent/slope
  of the sweep line at the first position (i.e. @ [0,0,0])

 #.
 If mesh type for the given angle of construction line is permitted, a for loop procedure is initiated.